 Q. Sorry, what’s next for you?

 A. I already have two other books that I’ll offer up one at a time—a children’s book and then a follow-up to Jim Shorts.
-Next on my list, I’ll be working on a book of profiles of people I’ve interviewed.
+Next on my list, I’ll be working on a book of Q&A’s with people I’ve interviewed.

 Q. Veddy good.
 I hope Jim Shorts will pique the interest of a lot of people who love wordplay and humor.